scrumpi3/Message-hashing-and-lookup-services/Challenge_1/README.md

 ## Questions
 ### Scaling
 What would the bottleneck(s) be in your implementation as you acquire more users?
-> The current implementation uses are single container to deploy an set of services to an in memory Flask server.
+> The current implementation uses are single container to deploy a set of services to an in-memory Flask server.
 > This solution has mutltiple bottlenecks.
 > 1. All user requests are handled by a single server instance, limiting the number of requests that can be handled per unit time.
 > 2. All user requests are implemented as syncriounious blocking functions, therefore a request must be processed completely before another request can be handled by the same processing unit.